Mar Thoma Syrian Church: British period

 The British missionaries believed that a reformation of the Malankara Church was imperative (since, for instance, they found in the Indian church "those doctrines which we threw off at the Reformation: "Purgatory ... worshipping and adoration of images and relics, and also invocation of saints'") whose presence made reform imperative, and ventured to bring it about through a process of theological instruction and subtle persuasion.
 By and by, they prodded Metropolitan Punnathra Dionysius III into convening an assembly of his leading kathanars and missionaries at Mavelikkara to discuss the matter.
 This meeting which took place on 3 December 1818, appointed a committee of six elder kathanars to come up with scheme for reformation, in consultation with the metropolitan and missionaries.
 Some priests like Abraham Malpan, Kaithayil Gheevarghese Malpan etc., who worked along with the missionaries at the Kottayam seminary were part of this committee.
 They were especially receptive to Anglican ideas.
 Before the committee brought their findings Punnathra Dionosyus died and Cheppad Dionosyus became the Malankara Metropolitan.
 Cheppad Dionosyus rejected the committee findings and went on with actions that was against the reforms made by his predecessors.
-Later, as Anglicans such as Joseph Peet tried to dominate the Pazhaya Seminary and started to create other issue in the Church, Malankara metropolitan Dionysius IV convened a synod at Mavelikkara on 16 January 1836, where-in the participants resolved not to deviate from their Oriental Orthodox faith or traditions and to remain faithful to the Patriarch of Antioch.
+Later, as Anglicans such as Joseph Peet tried to dominate the Pazhaya Seminary and started to create other issue in the church, Malankara metropolitan Dionysius IV convened a synod at Mavelikkara on 16 January 1836, where-in the participants resolved not to deviate from their Oriental Orthodox faith or traditions and to remain faithful to the Patriarch of Antioch.
 This ended the official partnership between the missionaries and the Malankara Syrian Church.

 Reformation in Malankara Church

-The British Anglicans had many well-wishers in the Malankara Church.
+The British Anglicans had a number of well-wishers in the Malankara Church.
 Priests like Abraham Malpan and others continued to collaborate with the missionaries to reform the church from within.
 In 1836, Abraham Malpan, Kaithayil Gheevarghese malpan and other reformist kathanars submitted a memorandum to Resident Col. Fraser, levelling charges of abuse against metropolitan Dionysius IV and a 23-point stratagem for the reformation of the church.
 But as the metropolitan was against all reforms, nothing came of it.
 Regardless, Abraham Malpan produced a reformed revision of the West Syriac Rite and used it in the seminary and his parishes.
 Consequently, Abraham Malpan was excommunicated.
 Malankara metropolitan Dionysius IV refused to ordain anyone trained by reformist malpans.